purescript/spago/README.md

 ### Override a package in the package set with a remote one

-Let's now say that we test that our fix works, and we are ready to Pull Request the fix.
+Let's now say that we test that our fix from above works, and we are ready to Pull Request the fix.

-So we push our fork and open the PR, but while we wait for the fix to land on the next package-set release, we still want to use the fix in our production build.
+So we push our fork and open the PR, but while we wait for the fix to land on the next `package sets` release, we still want to use the fix in our production build.

 In this case, we can just change the override to point to some commit of our fork, like this: